openaudible/openaudible/README.md

 Open the Preferences from the Edit Menu.
 Enter your audible user name (email) and password.

-If you get any errors logging in, it might help to open the Audible web browser from within the application and log in there.
+Before logging in with the application, go to the Controls: Browser menu and log into your audible account.
+This is only required if logging in fails or if the browser cookies expire.

 The application will use cookies to expedite logging in-- and bypassing some of the "are you a human" checks.